What You Should Do When You Fail at Work

 All it means is you are human.
 Accept that and follow the steps above the next time you fail.
 They'll ultimately lead to a stronger relationship with your boss.

 Want to learn more?
-Watch the full course, Learning to Be Promotable.
-Also, some other LinkedIn Learning courses worth checking out are:
+Watch McLeod's full course, Learning to Be Promotable.

 - Craft Your Sales Pitch with Competitive Differentiation